 Fall harvest is here and we've pulled together ten of our favorite Pumpkin and Carrot recipes from our WholeApproach Support Forum members.
 There are many more wonderful Holiday recipes on the WholeApproach Support Forum.
 Enjoy!

 By TL Cornish, CNPDo your seasonal allergies feel worse than ever since you've been struggling with candida?

-Do you find you've got food allergies that worsen in the spring and/or summer?
+Do you find you've got food allergies that worsen in the spring, summer and/or fall?

 Does it seem like your hay fever "gets worse" when you eat certain foods?

 If you answered yes to any of these questions, you may be struggling with cross-over allergic or intolerance reactions between fungus/yeast issues, food allergies and seasonal pollens.
 The connections between these challenges can represent some perplexing allergy relationships.
 An understanding of how these problems impact each other can empower us to find relief.